HatAndBread/the-keyboard-keyboard/README.md

 ## Why

-The original purpose of this project was to allow me to easily experiment with non-standard musical scales and tunings, but it quickly took on a life of it's own.
+The original purpose of this project was to allow me to easily experiment with non-standard musical scales and tunings, but it eventually took on a life of it's own.

 ## Tech